waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Test the damage of EMBER vs. QUICK ATTACK on a Water-type.
 - Test `HEADBUTT_TREE`s by interacting with them with different Pokémon in the lead to see if any move can be used.
 - Test traversability of BUOY tiles.
-- Test movement off a FLOOR_UP_WALL tile in all directions (sideways, down) to verify it's not just a one-way-up path.
-- Test side-to-side movement on `FLOOR_UP_WALL` tiles to fully verify one-way movement restrictions.
-- Test all `LEDGE_HOP` types (DOWN, LEFT, RIGHT) by attempting to move in all four directions from them to fully verify one-way movement restrictions.
+- Rigorously test all one-way tiles (e.g., LEDGE_HOP_DOWN/LEFT/RIGHT, FLOOR_UP_WALL on Union Cave 1F) by attempting to move in all four directions from them to definitively confirm their movement restrictions.
 - Test TALL_GRASS on Route 36.
 - Test `WARP_CARPET_LEFT` again to determine consistent activation method.
-- Test FLOOR_UP_WALL tiles on Union Cave 1F to confirm their one-way behavior.

 # Investigations